 About this Teacher’s Tip: Carla Tantillo recently spoke at the 2014 CEC conference in Philadelphia where Josh Wigen, Physical Education Teacher at Riverside Youth Correctional Facility in Boulder, MT was in attendance.
 Carla's talk inspired Mr. Wigen to create his own PE activity for his students.
 We we're thrilled to hear of the success of Josh’s Fitness Station Activity and are very grateful to have the opportunity to share the activity on our website.
 If you’ve created programs inspired by our Yoga materials, reach out, we would love to hear from you and share your activities with our community.

-For more wellness classroom management techniques, pick up a copy of Mindful Practices' new book Cooling Down Your Classroom.
+For more wellness classroom management tips and techniques, pick up a copy of Mindful Practices' book Cooling Down Your Classroom.
 The easy-to-implement book provides proven yoga and wellness strategies to improve classroom management and academic achievement including the yoga poses and techniques used here in this teacher tip!